The best nursing chairs for your nursery

 Do you need a nursing chair?

 A nursing chair isn’t essential, and not everyone has the space for one.
-Many new mums carry out feeds perfectly well in a normal armchair, on the sofa, or sat up in bed, with nursing pillows or cushions for extra support.
+Many new mums carry out feeds perfectly well in a normal armchair, on the sofa, or sitting up in bed, with nursing pillows or cushions for extra support.
 Doing this means you’re not tied to the room the chair is in.
 However, plenty of new mums like having a purpose-designed nursing chair and the benefits they offer.

 Consider the space you have available and how much you’re willing to spend on a nursing chair—you might not want to keep it long-term.
 You can wait to see if you need one, but bear in mind the delivery time if you require it immediately.